 There are changes to our network of pharmacies for next year.
-An updated Provider/Pharmacy Directory is located on our website at www.bcbsga.com.
-You may also call Customer Service for updated provider information or to ask us to mail you a Provider/Pharmacy Directory.
-Please review the2016 Provider/Pharmacy Directory to see which
+An updated Provider/Pharmacy Directory is located on our website at www.anthem.com/ca. You may also call Customer Service for updated provider information or to ask us to mail you a Provider/Pharmacy Directory.
+Please review the